ARF-Plus: Controlling Perceptual Factors in Artistic Radiance Fields for 3D Scene Stylization: Background and Related Work

 Based on our best knowledge, the concept of perceptual control has not been well utilized in the radiance fields style transfer.
-NeRF-Art \cite{wang2023nerf} achieves text-driven neural radiance fields stylization, by addressing the mapping between a text prompt and a particular given style or aesthetic pattern.
+NeRF-Art~\cite{wang2023nerf} achieves text-driven neural radiance fields stylization, by addressing the mapping between a text prompt and a particular given style or aesthetic pattern.
 However, its matched stylized result with a given text prompt is still a uniformly stylized scene.
-Ref-NPR \cite{zhang2023ref} proposes a ray registration process, in order to maintain cross-view consistency and establish semantic correspondence in transferring style across the entire stylized scene.
+Ref-NPR~\cite{zhang2023ref} proposes a ray registration process, in order to maintain cross-view consistency and establish semantic correspondence in transferring style across the entire stylized scene.
 While Ref-NPR mentioned the concept of ``controllable", its notion of controllability pertains to semantic correspondence and geometrically consistent stylizations.
 This differs from the user-level controllability discussed in this paper, where we aim to offer enhanced flexibility, enabling individuals to effectively customize controlled stylization.
+StyleRF \cite{liu2023stylerf} introduces the zero-shot manner in 3D Nerf stylization which can generalize non-existent stylization via multi-style interpolation.
+Although it mentions the spatial composition results of two different styles, the primary function of the 3D consistent segmentation masks is to define spatial boundaries.
+These masks guide the zero-shot model in producing new styles for corresponding geometric regions without additional training.
+This differs from our approach to spatial control.
+Additionally, StyleRF focuses more on generating entirely new styles that don't exist, while our paper primarily discusses achieving a more customized effect by controlling different aspects or making fine-tuned adjustments and combinations of known styles.

-Nevertheless, similar to the demand for customized and diverse 2D image style transfer, there exists a substantial market for radiance field style transfer with personalized and varied characteristics.
-Therefore, our primary objective is to fill this research gap, and the subsequent sections will present our initial endeavours and discoveries.
+Nevertheless, similar to the demand for customized and diverse 2D image style transfer \cite{wu2022completeness, wu2020efanet, song2019etnet, liu2021adaattn, hu2020aesthetic}, there exists a substantial market for radiance field style transfer with personalized and varied characteristics.
+Our primary objective is to fill this research gap, and the subsequent sections will present our initial endeavours and discoveries.